-Route of Exposure Exposure (μg/kg-1 day-1) Risk characterisation ratio (RCR)
+Route of Exposure Exposure (μg/kg -1 day -1) Risk characterisation ratio (RCR)

 Oral 7.79 7.79E-02

 Inhalation 165 1.78E-01

-4.0 Evaluation guidance to d lownstream user For scaling see risks are managed to at Available hazard data d Further details on scalin for-industries-libraries.h Exposure calculated for Where other Risk Management Measures/Operational Conditions are adopted, then users should ensure that risks are managed to at least equivalent levels.
-Available hazard data do not support the need for a DNEL to be established for other health effects.
-Further details on scaling and control technologies are provided in SpERC factsheet (http://cefic.org/en/reach- for-industries-libraries.html).
-Exposure calculated for benzene and assumes that the substance contains 1 % benzene.
-Arithmetic scaling may be possible if the batch contains < 1 % benzene Exposure assessment Worker ECETOC TRA instrument/tool/method Environment The Hydrocarbon Block Method has been used to calculate environmental exposure with the Petrorisk model.
+4.0 Evaluation guidance to c lownstream user For scaling see risks are managed to at I Available hazard data do Further details on scaling for-industries-libraries.htm Exposure calculated for o not support the need for a DNEL to be established for other health effects. g and control technologies are provided in SpERC factsheet (http://cefic.org/en/reach- ml). benzene and assumes that the substance contains 1 % benzene.
+Arithmetic scaling atch contains < 1 % benzene Exposure assessment Worker ECETOC TRA instrument/tool/method Environment The Hydrocarbon Block Method has been used to calculate environmental exposure with the Petrorisk model.